-Sourcing Coffee for Your Coffee ShopAzia Weisz
+Sourcing Coffee For Your Cafépbfycom

-What is a coffee shop without coffee?
+What is a café without coffee?

-If your business of choice is a coffee shop, then it has probably been brought to our attention that coffee is of the utmost importance.
+It has probably been brought to our attention that coffee is of the utmost importance.
 People will be entering your doors looking for a delectable brew that will accompany any book or slice of cake.

 Where does one start to look for good coffee?